goodsign/libtextcat/README.md

 Usage notes
 ==========

 libtextcat library needs to load language models to start guessing languages.
-These models are set using a configuration file and a number of language model (*.lm) files.
+These models are set using a configuration file and a number of language model (.lm) files.

-Configuration file maps *.lm files to identifiers used in the library.
+Configuration file maps .lm files to identifiers used in the library.
 See [example](https://github.com/goodsign/libtextcat/blob/master/defaultcfg/conf.txt).
 Path to this file is specified in the **NewTextCat** call.

-*.lm files contains language patterns and frequencies for a specified language.
+.lm files contain language patterns and frequencies for a specified language.
 See [example](https://github.com/goodsign/libtextcat/blob/master/defaultcfg/english.lm).
 Paths to these files are specified in the config file above.
 They can be absolute or relative (to the caller).

 Quickstart
 ----------